 For 60 years, people have relied on Purdue over-the-counter products for the treatment of occasional constipation (or irregularity).
 In 2015, Purdue introduced Colace Clear® Soft Gels, the first stool softener available that is dye-free and also gluten-free.
-(Other non-prescription medications for occasional constipation from Purdue include the Senokot® laxatives and Peri‑Colace)
+(Other non-prescription medications for occasional constipation from Purdue include the Senokot® laxatives and Colace 2-IN-1)

 Active Ingredient in Colace Is a Stool Softener, Not a Stimulant